hussain-2004/EmoDiary-AI-powered-website/README.md

 **How to run this project in your machine?**
 -------------------------------------------------
+Make Sure to Create and Use a config.js File for API Keys or Configuration Variables

+Follow these steps to set up and use a config.js file in your project:
+	1. Rename **sample_config.js** file to **config.js**:
+	2. Add your configuration variables in config.js:
+	     •	Make sure to add your google auth configuration api keys.
+       • Also add backend server link.
+       • Refer sample_config.js for more clarity.

 Make sure you have pip installed in your system.
 Once that is done, open the project folder and also make sure to ensure that Python 3 and the venv module are installed on your system to use the python3 -m venv venv command.

 **Set up a virtual environment to isolate the project’s dependencies:**